ChokiWangchuk-bot/SWE_Practical_Works-/lab1/Reflection.md

+a.
+Documentation
+The main concepts I applied in this exercise were:

+List operations in Python such as .append() and .pop().

+Using lists to simulate stack behavior (Last In, First Out — LIFO).

+Creating a reusable function (reverse_array()) instead of repeating logic.

+Applying shorthand operators like -= to make loops shorter and more readable.

+b.
+Reflection
+What I learned:
-Through this exercise, I gained a better understanding of how lists in Python can be manipulated in a way that mimics arrays and stacks.
-By using .pop() to remove values from one list and .append() to add them into another, I was able to reverse the order of elements step by step.
-This helped me clearly see how the Last In, First Out (LIFO) principle works in practice.
+Through this exercise, I learned how Python lists can be used to mimic both arrays and stacks.
+By applying .pop() to remove items and .append() to insert them into another list, I was able to reverse the order of elements step by step and observe how the LIFO principle works in practice.
+Writing the reverse_array() function also reinforced the importance of wrapping logic into functions to keep code organized and reusable.

-Writing the reverse_array() function also showed me the importance of wrapping logic inside reusable blocks of code instead of repeating the same steps.
-I also came across the -= operator, which made the loop shorter and easier to read compared to writing index = index - 1.
+Challenges faced (and how I overcame them):
+One challenge I faced was understanding the use of the -= operator.
+At first, it seemed confusing compared to writing index = index - 1.
+However, after experimenting with it, I realized it makes the code cleaner and easier to read.
+I also had to carefully check how .pop() works, since it removes elements from the original list, which helped me understand how stacks process data.

+Overall
-Overall, this task strengthened my understanding of:
+This task strengthened my understanding of:

 How lists can act as stacks in Python.

-The difference between arrays in general programming and Python’s flexible list structure.
+The difference between arrays in general programming and Python’s more flexible list structure.

-The importance of functions in making code neat and reusable.
+The importance of writing functions to make code neat, modular, and reusable.